Augustogp/nutrifit-user-service/README.md

 # nutrifit-user-service
-User Service used in NutriFit app
+User Service used in NutriFit app.